 Insider Sells Enterprise Financial Services Shares

-Deutsch James F. filed a Form 4 with the SEC on Friday, December 4.
-The insider sold 16,283 shares of Enterprise Financial Services Inc (NASDAQ:EFSC) at an average price of $35.00.
-After the transaction, the executive's stake in Enterprise Finl Servs Inc. moved to 782,275 shares.
-Shares of Enterprise Financial Services Inc (NASDAQ:EFSC) rose by 0.7% from the previous closing price.
+*Deutsch James F. filed a Form 4 with the SEC on Thursday, December 10.
+The insider sold 38,957 shares of Enterprise Financial Services Inc (NASDAQ:EFSC)at an average price of $35.05.
+After the transaction, the executive's stake in Enterprise Finl Servs Inc. moved to 722,211 shares.
+Enterprise Financial Services was trading 0.4% lower from the previous closing price.

 Insider transactions shouldn't be used primarily to make an investing decision, however an insider transaction can be an important factor in the investing decision.